cloud441/ACEProjectAmaris/README.md

 |   Networking    | DNS provider              | Cloud DNS            |

 ### Step 1.2: Setup Elasticsearch Operator

+> Elastic Cloud is a tool from Elasticsearch to deploy on cloud architecture, especially on Kubernetes architecture.
+We don't have to install it manually, the operator do the job for use in addition of managing all cluster nodes.

 * Wait a couple of minutes for your cluster to create, then connect to it using Cloud Shell or your local terminal:
     * ```gcloud container clusters get-credentials ace-services-cluster --region europe-west1 --project PROJECT_ID```